 The trope name comes from a family of jokes about the supposed habit of mathematicians to make unhelpful answers.
 For example: a man in a hot-air balloon asked someone where he was.
 "You're in a balloon," he answered.
 The rider concluded that it was a mathematician that said that, because the answer was perfectly correct and completely useless.
 (The joke sometimes continues with the mathematician deducing the man in the balloon is a manager, because he has risen to his position with a lot of hot air, has no idea where he is or where he is going, and yet claims this is the fault of the innocent person standing below him.)

 "How Many?"
 "All Of Them" is a subtrope that's its own Stock Phrase.
 See also What's a Henway?.
 Contrast Implied Answer when the question isn't answered at all, and the meaning is quite clear.

 Compare with Non-Answer.

 A commercial for Lyrica begins with a voiceover along the lines of: "I was wondering why I had muscle pain, so I asked my doctor.
 It turns out, connected to muscles are nerves which send pain messages to the brain."

-A commercial for Budweiser (or Miller Draft) had a guy describe something as beautiful, refreshing, etc. as he was grabbing a beer near a woman.
-The woman asks if he was describing the beer, or her, his reply is "Yes."
+A beer commercial has a guy describe something as beautiful, refreshing, etc. as he grabs a beer near a woman.
+The woman asks him if he's describing the beer or her; his reply is, "Yes."

 A commercial for Grey Poupon mustard has one Rolls-Royce pull up to another, and they both roll down their windows.
 One man asks, "Pardon me, do you have any Grey Poupon?"
 The other replies, "But of course!" — then signals his chauffeur to drive away.